-Shirley Marr is a first generation Chinese-Australian located in Perth and an author of Young Adult and children’s fiction.
-She is represented by Gemma Cooper from The Bent Agency.
-Little Jiang , a spirited Middle Grade novel featuring a pint-sized Chinese vampire is slated for release on 1 October 2020 through Fremantle Press.
+Shirley Marr is a first generation Chinese-Australian living in sunny Perth and an author of Young Adult and children’s fiction.
+LITTLE JIANG, a spirited Middle Grade novel featuring a pint-sized Chinese vampire is slated for release on 1 October 2020 through Fremantle Press.
+A GLASSHOUSE OF STARS, a contemporary migration novel based on her childhood story is set to be published internationally in mid 2021 by Penguin Random House (AUS), Simon & Shuster (US) and Usborne Books (UK).

 It was while she was working on a very dry Accounting PhD that she realised she’d rather be writing down her dark, twisted daydreams instead.
 She is still a Bespectacled Accountant by day and a Masked Writer at night.

-Shirley describes herself as having a Western Mind, an Eastern Heart and a thoroughly Bogan personality; endlessly entertaining cultural clashes ensuing!
+Shirley describes herself as having a Western Mind and an Eastern Heart and writes in the middle where both collide.
 She takes milk and sugar with her tea much to the dismay of her oolong drinking friends and eats chicken feet much to the disgust of her Aussie friends.
-She loiters around her inner-city neighbourhood in a black hoodie, unafraid.

 Her passion is to distil her cultural heritage in dark and unusual ways through the lens of resilient young women and her soft spot is interpreting the concept of a “Suburban Princess”.